woznik/ort/README.md

 Please see the documentation below for details about the ORT configuration.

+* The [ORT configuration](./model/src/main/resources/reference.conf) file - the main configuration file for the operation of ORT.
+This configuration is usually maintained by a system administrator and created when ORT is taken into use; it changes rarely once ORT is operational.
 * The [.ort.yml](./docs/config-file-ort-yml.md) file - project-specific license finding curations, exclusions and resolutions to address issues found within a project's code repository.
 * The [package configuration](./docs/config-file-package-configuration-yml.md) file - package (dependency) and provenance